SiliconLabs/wiseconnect/examples/snippets/wlan/multithread_sockets/readme.md

   ![Figure: TLS_RX](resources/readme/TLS_RX_NCP.png)

 > **Note:**
 > The captured reference images are measured in an isolated chamber.
-However, variations can be observed if Throughputs measured in dense environments, ie. in a dense environment we can observe less throughput.
+However, variations can be observed if Throughputs measured in dense environments that is, in a dense environment we can observe less throughput.